Community Development Associate

 Required Language Skills

-Other languages Volunteers may find spoken in their communities and homes include but are not limited to the following: Roma, Turkish, Bosnian, and Serbian.
-Peace Corps Volunteers who need support to learn an additional language are able to work with staff on a learning plan.
+Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
+Other languages Volunteers may find spoken in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
+Peace Corps Volunteers who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.

 • English Language Co-Teacher